gebruno/icwmp/docs/guide/dual_stack_ip.md

 ### Dual Stack configuration

-Two uci options are present to configure dual stack:

-- cwmp.cpe.default_wan_interface: that is the network interface that is used to check the connection with IPv4.
+- cwmp.cpe.default_wan_interface: this is the interface name that is used to check the connection with IPv4/IPv6.
-- cwmp.cpe.default_wan6_interface: that is the network interface that is used to check the connection with IPv6.